What are the differences between heat pump, vented and condenser tumble dryers?

 What is a condenser tumble dryer?

-If you need a tumble dryer that dries your laundry slightly quicker, consider our range of condenser models.
-As with heat pump tumble dryers, condenser dryers do not need an externally vented hose, meaning you will be able to install your appliance anywhere in your home.
 However, a condenser dryer does need a constant supply of cool air to function.
 When installing your appliance, make sure you place the dryer in a well-ventilated room, where warm air can easily escape.

-A condenser tumble dryer uses high temperatures to dry your clothes, reaching a maximum temperature of 70-75 °C. In comparison, the maximum temperature reached in a heat pump tumble dryer is 50 °C. Although the drying times for cycles in condenser tumble dryers are shorter than cycles in heat pump dryers, the high temperature combined with the expulsion of hot air means the appliance uses significantly more energy.
+Although the drying times for cycles in condenser tumble dryers are shorter than cycles in heat pump dryers, the high temperature combined with the expulsion of hot air means the appliance uses significantly more energy.

 See condenser dryers

-Both a heat pump tumble dryer and a condenser dryer are both designed to dry clothing efficiently.
-However, the main difference between the two is how they generate heat to do the job.
-A condenser, which is what a large portion of customers are used to, uses a heater element to generate heat, which dries clothing.
+A condenser dryer, which is what a large portion of customers are used to, uses a heater element to generate heat, which dries clothing.
 When compared to a heat pump dryer, a condenser dryer can be costly and is less energy efficient.

-Using a closed-loop heat exchange system, heat pump tumble dryers dry clothes at a lower temperature, keeping energy usage low and providing better protection for your laundry.
 While both condenser dryers and vented tumble dryers release the hot air used to dry clothes, heat pump technology conserves and reuses it.
-Using a lower temperature to dry clothes, a heat pump tumble dryer offers better protection for your clothes.
+Using a lower temperature to dry clothes, a heat pump tumble dryer also offers better protection for your clothes.
 Although it takes slightly longer to dry a load, compared to a standard condenser dryer, it can help to significantly reduce your energy consumption.

 Check out our in-depth tumble dryer buying guide to find all the information you need on capacity, sizes, energy ratings and more.
 Alternatively, browse our range of tumble dryers here.